sonic-net/SONiC/doc/Sonic-mclag-hld.md

 ### 9.1.2.
 Add Acl_table and Acl_rule_table in app-db

-Jason definition is exactly same as acl_table and acl_rule_table in config-db.
+Jason definition is exactly the same as acl_table and acl_rule_table in config-db.
 MCLAG uses acl to isolate peer-link from mclag-enabled port-channel. so We add acl_table and acl_rule_table in app-db.
-Other apps which need to configure acl dynamicly can reuse this mechanism.
+Other apps which need to configure acl dynamically can reuse this mechanism.

-The acl hld has defined app_acl_table and app_acl_rule_table but don't implement it.
+The acl hld has defined app_acl_table and app_acl_rule_table but did not implement it.
 Please refer [acl_hld](https://github.com/Azure/SONiC/blob/master/doc/acl/ACL-High-Level-Design.md#31211-acl-tables-table) for detail.

 ```jason
     "ACL_TABLE": {